ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Combat

 Life in the villages and towns is relatively safe, but once you venture beyond those limits, things tends to get more interesting and dangerous.
-Martial weapons are uncommon and difficult to get in villages, but are easy to get in larger towns.
+Martial weapons and heavy armors are uncommon and difficult to get in villages, but are easy to get in larger towns.
 Adventurers, caravan guards, and the like will carry martial weapons, but the militias use mostly simple weapons like spears, short bows, daggers, and clubs.

 In many of the larger towns, especially ones that see a lot of travelers, martial weapons such as swords are required to be tied closed with a special red ribbon, provided at the entrance to the town.
 This signifies that the bearer has come in peace.